-4. Concluding remarks
+5. Concluding remarks

 In this paper, optimal hedging decisions involving commodity futures contracts have been studied in a continuous-time environment (i) for an unconstrained investor with a constant relative risk aversion utility function (CRRA), (ii) when spot prices, interest rates and, especially, the convenience yield evolve randomly over time, and (iii) market prices of risk are stochastic and affine functions of the state variables.
 In this setting, by using a suitable CRRA specific change of probability measure, we derive the investor's optimal demand, which consists of a speculative component affine in the state variables and two so called hedging terms.
 The first hedging component is associated with interest rates uncertainty.
 This term, which vanishes in the case of constant interest rates, involves a discount bond with a maturity equal to the investor's investment horizon.
 The second one deserves a great attention because it has some interesting properties, partly shared with the speculative element, distinguishing our results from those of other papers.
-It is composed of affine in the state variables Merton-Breeden hedging terms resulting from the (square) market prices of risk.
+It is composed of Merton-Breeden hedging terms resulting from the (square) market prices of risk.
+They are affine in the state variables and have an optimum for a value equal to two of the coefficient of the investor's risk aversion.
 They underline the role played by the primitive assets and the futures contracts as hedging instruments against the idiosyncratic risk of the state variable, the convenience yield in particular.
 Both the speculative component and the Merton-Breeden hedging terms can be couched in a recursive way depending on the first two moments of the state variables and on correlation coefficients.
 The main implication of these properties is that the investor may measure the effect of each state variable on his (her) optimal demand and decide on which of those variables are effectively important when s(he) pursues a hedging objective.

 The economic framework of this paper can be extended in several directions.
-First, the general setting may usefully be adapted to the investor's allocation problem in the case of stocks paying a dividend.
-Second, a natural extension of this paper is to derive optimal demands for a constrained investor.
-Third, commodities markets are highly volatile and spot assets exhibit jumps (see, for instance, Hilliard and Reis, 1998; Yan, 2002).
+First, a natural extension of this paper is to derive optimal demands for a constrained investor.
+Second, commodities markets are highly volatile and spot assets exhibit jumps (see, for instance, Hilliard and Reis, 1998; Yan, 2002).
 The effect of jumps on the optimal asset allocation with commodities remains an open question.
-Fourth, another observed characteristic distinguishing commodities from financial assets is that commodity prices exhibit seasonal patterns (see Richter and Sorensen, 2006).
+Third, another observed characteristic distinguishing commodities from financial assets is that commodity prices exhibit seasonal patters (see Richter and Sorensen, 2005).
 It would be of great interest to examine how seasonality modifies the investor's hedging behavior.
 Finally, it is now acknowledged in the relevant literature that the convenience yield is not observable: indeed, in a partially observable economy (see, for instance, Dothan and Feldman 1986; Detemple 1986; Gennotte 1986; Xia 2001) an agent can estimate one or more unobserved state variable(s) given information conveyed by past observations spawned by observable state variables via the continuous-time Kalman-Bucy filter.
 One important extension would therefore be to study how the incomplete information affects optimal asset allocation.